Mentha pulegium: Toxicity

 Pennyroyal is toxic to humans and has differing effects dependent on the volume and concentration ingested.
 The most concentrated and toxic form of the pennyroyal plant is pennyroyal oil.
 The oil contains pulegone (a cyclohexanone), the molecule found in the highest concentration (80-92%) in the pennyroyal plant.
 Pulegone causes a variety of ailments in those who ingest it and is what causes the plant to have its peppermint flavor.

 Symptoms that may persist after ingesting a small dose (<10 mL) of pennyroyal oil are nausea, vomiting, abdominal pain and dizziness.
 Larger volumes may result in multiorgan failure that could lead to death.
 There are no current toxicokinetics studies performed on humans for the effects of pulegone, but there are some studies performed on other mammals.
 When pulegone is ingested, it is broken down by the liver and reacts to form multiple toxic metabolites that can wreak havoc in the body.
 Some identified metabolites are menthofuran, piperitenone, piperitone, and menthone.

+As little as 10 mL of pennyroyal oil ingestion was associated with moderate to severe hepatic toxicity.